Reuh/anselme/REFERENCE.md

 * `function reference`: reference to one or more function(s) with a given name.
 Can be defined using `&function name`, which will create a reference to every function with this name accessible from the current namespace.
 Can be called as if it was the original function using `func ref!` and `func ref(args)`.

+* `variable reference`: reference to a single variable with a given name.
+Can be defined using `&variable name`, which will create a reference to the closest variable with this name accessible from the current namespace.
+Can get the referenced variable value using `var ref!`.

 * `list`: a list of values.
 Mutable.
 Types can be mixed.
 Can be defined between square brackets and use comma as a separator '[1,2,3,4]'.

 Every type is immutable, except `list`.